B A R E L Y B A D W E B S I T E

 This is the same as a latitude of 41.68138 degrees north.

-If you have any reason at all for even remotely, possibly, maybe thinking that I might even remotely possibly might be wrong about this exact point, please immediately.
+If you have any reason at all for even remotely, possibly, maybe thinking that I might even remotely possibly might be wrong about this exact point, please let me know immediately.
 It's because of people like you that I have been able to narrow down that exact latitude to a pretty high degree of accuracy with a pretty high degree of confidence, as you'll see below.

 If you find yourself wandering around on Middle Island or approaching it from Lake Erie, and if you have a GPS unit that can tell you latitude and longitude, please go ahead and locate that southernmost point and let me know what your numbers are, and do take a photo or two, and thanks.
 If you're in charge of at least three secret, high-altitude spy planes and you can get them to photograph and triangulate the position, feel free.
 Same if you have the power to alter the orbits of imaging satellites or the International Space Station: Just go ahead and get 'er done and get me the results ASAP, and -- again -- thanks.